retkowsky/Audio_Analytics_With_AzureML/README.md

 - We can collect some normal and non-normal (anomaly) sounds files as a training database.
 - We can generate spectrograms for all the files for the two categories we want to predict (anomaly / no anomaly).
 - We will build and train an image classification model (anomaly / no anomaly) using computer vision algorithms with Azure Custom Vision and Azure AutoML for Images using the spectograms images.
 - We can generate audio features and use some usual classification techniques like SVM.
-We can levarage AutoML Classification features with Azure ML to ensure to find the best model.
+We can leverage AutoML Classification features with Azure ML to ensure to find the best model.
 - We can deploy the models using these techniques in Azure or on the Edge to test the anomaly detection models we made.

 ## All the Python notebooks are available here: